 The pocket-size SE Mini 16x Microscope is the best microscope for kids who like to take their microscope on field trips and backyard adventures.
 The microscope has a carry pouch to fit snugly in your child’s pocket or backpack.
 The pouch also protects the microscope lens from scratching.

-With a 16x magnification, the microscope is perfect for children who also enjoy collecting stamps, coins, or other treasures.
+With a 16x magnification, the microscope is a perfect reasonable priced option for children who also enjoy collecting stamps, coins, or other treasures.
 Now they can include their hobby with STEM activities by investigating items under the microscope.

 The two bright LED lights are adjustable to illuminate the viewing area for the best results.
 Your little one may be delighted to discover the details of insects or leaves under magnification.
 Using the microscope is easy.
 Place the object on a flat surface and adjust the focus until you have a clear picture through the viewfinder.
 For improved vision, slide the LED light switch on for LED illumination of the object.
 The microscope needs 4 AG7 batteries, which are included in the package.